NICE-MSI/adhoc-data-processing-pipeline/README.md

         - `theo mz`: theoretical mass to charge ratio of the ion assuming all atoms are present under their most stable isotopic form
         - `adduct`: adduct for of the ion
         - `meas mz`: measured mass to charge ratio (location of the peak)
-        - `abs ppm`: absolute (unsigned) measurement error in particule per million (assuming the assignment is right)
+        - `abs ppm`: absolute (unsigned) measurement error in particle per million (assuming the assignment is right)
-        - `total counts`: total intensity of this peak accross the dataset
+        - `total counts`: total intensity of this peak across the dataset
         - `database`: database where the molecule was referenced
-        - `ppm`: signed measurement error in particule per million (assuming the assignment is right)
+        - `ppm`: signed measurement error in particle per million (assuming the assignment is right)
         - `modality`: instrument used for the experiment
-        - `polarity`: polarity of the analyser used for the experiment
+        - `polarity`: polarity of the analyzer used for the experiment
-        - `mean counts`: mean count of the peak accross the dataset
+        - `mean counts`: mean count of the peak across the dataset
         - `monoisotopic mass`: theoretical mass of the molecule assuming all atoms are present under their most stable isotopic form
       * `database1_sample_info.mat`
       * ...